KusionStack/karpor/docs/design_docs/search_language.md

 ## Overall Process

 The overall process is as shown in the following diagram:
-1. The user enters the Search DSL on the search interface
+1. The user enters the Search DSL on the search interface.
-2. The search interface calls the Search API
+2. The search interface calls the Search API.
-3. The backend converts the Search API into an internal query format
+3. The backend converts the Search API into an internal query format.
 4. The storage layer converts it into a specific query statement (e.g., Elasticsearch query).

 ```mermaid